OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 You can use the `FinancialPlanningTestSimulation` to verify the new intent works as expected.
 The `FinancialPlanningTestSimulation` will simulate a request of a certain intent and log the resulting response along with the variables stored in the session by the intent.
 It shows how to use the simulation for the `SET_GOAL_AMOUNT_INTENT`, but it can be modified for any other intent.

 It is possible to comment/uncomment requests or add your own request for test purposes.
+You can use the `createSetInitialSavingsIntent()` to simulate the new `SetInitialSavingsIntent`, if the output values are correct you can confidently deploy it.

 ### Unit tests